Quenching of $g_{\rm A}$ deduced from the $\beta$-spectrum shape of $^{113}$Cd measured with the COBRA experiment: Analysis

 \subsection{Discussion}

-The average \gA\ values in combination with the determined experimental uncertainties can be used to illustrate the allowed spectrum range for the \cd113 $\beta$-decay using the matching interpolated templates without incorporating detector effects (see Fig.~\ref{fig:allowed_spectrum_range}).
-While the spectral shape is very similar for the ISM and IBFM-2, the trend at low energies is contrary for the MQPM prediction.
+The average \gA\ values in combination with the determined experimental uncertainties can be used to illustrate the allowed spectrum range for the \cd113 $\beta$-decay using the matching interpolated templates without incorporating detector effects such as finite energy resolution and efficiency (see Fig.~\ref{fig:allowed_spectrum_range}).

+While the spectral shape is very similar for the ISM and \mbox{IBFM-2}, the trend at low energies is contrary for the MQPM prediction.
 Nonetheless, the spectral shapes seem to be in good agreement for energies above 100\,keV for all three models.
 Even though the IBFM-2 is associated with the highest experimental uncertainty, a comparable allowed spectrum range is achieved due to the fact that the model is less sensitive to \gA.
 Fig.~\ref{fig:chi2_distributions} shows the minimum $\chi^2_\text{red}$ distributions corresponding to the 45 best match \gA\ values.
 Again, the results based on the ISM and IBFM-2 calculations are very similar.
-The average values $\overline{\chi}^2_\text{red}(\text{ISM}) = 1.58 \pm 0.08$, $\overline{\chi}^2_\text{red}(\text{MQPM}) = 3.28 \pm 0.28$ and $\overline{\chi}^2_\text{red}(\text{IBFM-2}) = 1.62 \pm 0.10$ considering the standard deviation of the mean of the distributions, indicate that there is less agreement between the MQPM prediction and the experimentally observed spectrum shape than for ISM and IBFM-2.
+The average values $\overline{\chi}^2_\text{red}(\text{ISM}) = 1.57 \pm 0.08$, $\overline{\chi}^2_\text{red}(\text{MQPM}) = 3.27 \pm 0.28$ and $\overline{\chi}^2_\text{red}(\text{IBFM-2}) = 1.62 \pm 0.10$ considering the uncertainty of the mean of the distributions, indicate that there is less agreement between the MQPM prediction and the experimentally observed spectrum shape than for ISM and IBFM-2.
 This is why there is a slight preference for the ISM prediction due to the tightly distributed single detector results, the assigned systematic uncertainty and the pleasing minimum $\chi^2_\text{red}$ distribution.